 Mary took the top two cards and explained they both represented the future.
 The Wheel of Fortune was an influence, and that I was affected by Fate.
 The Hanging Man was an actual event, when I would get hung up on some problem.
-Then she reversed the card, making it look like the Man was standing on a beam, explaining that the reversal might be what would happen to me: I’d not be able to balance the conflicts and let things turn out as they may, getting hung for my mistakes but not worrying about it beforehand.
+Then she reversed the card, making it look like the Man was standing on a beam, explaining that the reverse reading might be what would happen to me: I’d not be able to balance the conflicts and let things turn out as they should.
+I’d get hung for my mistakes by not worrying about it beforehand.
 I agreed I had taken this path.

 It sounded pretty authentic, just like a real fortune-teller.